Tenoke/Tenoke.github.io/_posts/2014-08-21-Defending-Dawkins-Downs.md

 Now, I agree that Dawkins often acts like a dick, but that doesn't invalidate his reasoning.

 Would you prefer your kid to have Down's or not?
-If not, and if you don't think that abortion is murder, then it follows that you should abort in this situation (as many/most people do)<sup>1</sup>.
+If not, and if you don't think that abortion is murder, then it follows that you should abort in this situation (as many/most people do)<a href='#N1'><sup>1</sup></a>.
 From his POV aborting is an inconvenience, but not morally wrong.
 Under this assumption aborting a fetus with Down's, and then having a new kid is equivalent to choosing to have a non-Down's kid + being inconvenienced by some medical procedures.

 I can't say that I disagree with him, and the reasoning extends to anything we can screen for in the womb, which puts you at a disadvantage or reduces your Subjective well-being - missing limbs, genes associated with drops in IQ, anything.